microsoft/vscode-tslint/tslint/README.md

 # Auto fixing

 The extension supports automatic fixing of warnings as support by tslint.
-For warnings which support an auto fix a light bulb is shown when the cursor is positioned inside the warning's range.
+For warnings which support an auto fix, a light bulb is shown when the cursor is positioned inside the warning's range.
 You can apply the quick fix by either:
 * clicking the light bulb appearing or by executing the `Quick Fix`, when the mouse is over the errornous code
 * or using the command `Fix all auto-fixable problems`.

+**Notice** overlapping auto fixes are currently not supported [#164](https://github.com/Microsoft/vscode-tslint/issues/164).

 # Using the extension with tasks running tslint